parsiya/parsiya.net/content/post/2018-05-05-learning-go-fuzz-2/index.markdown

 **Lesson #0:** Fix `Go-Fuzz` running out of memory:

-* Fix bugs that result in allocation of large chunks of memory.
+* Fix bugs that result in the allocation of large chunks of memory.
 * Run fewer workers with `-procs`.
 By default `Go-Fuzz` uses all of your CPU cores (including virtual).

 # Analyzing Crashes